-The trip to Ollantaytambo was so comfortable, as it was only my mom and I in the car.
-This was the first time I ever took a private tour, and I must admit I adored it hahaha all the comfort and flexibility it gives is really relaxing specially in the end of a long trip through a new country!
+The trip to Ollantaytambo was so comfortable, as it was only me and my mom in the car.
+This was the first time I ever took a private tour, and I must admit I adored it hahaha all the comfort and flexibility it gives is really relaxing especially at the end of a long trip through a new country!

-The train trip is made with Expedition Service, they offer super comfortable trains with amazing panoramic views were you can see not only around you, but also get an amazing view from the mountains thanks to the windows above you.
+The train trip is made with Expedition Service, they offer super comfortable trains with amazing panoramic views where you can see not only around you but also get an amazing view from the mountains thanks to the windows above you.

 The service also includes drinks and snacks on board.

 Arriving at Aguas Calientes train station, our next guide, Wilson that would guide us through the Machu Picchu was already waiting for us at the entrance of the station.
 We took a bus to climb the mountain until the entrance of Machu Picchu park.

 I must say that Wilson is a really patient person because the number of questions I asked him would drive most people crazy hahaha luckily, he was as passionate about the Inca history as me!
 In the end, I left Machu Picchu with no question unanswered!

 One of the things we learned, and that many people might think like us, is that Machu Picchu is actually the name of the mountain which the city was built in, and not the big iconic mountain in front of it, which we see so often in pictures, that mountain instead is called Huayna Picchu, and can also be climbed in a separated tour.

 I must admit that walking around Machu Picchu, which is a really big area and going up and down the stairs is so tiring, so at the end of the day, you are physically done!

 Despite all the tiredness we still managed to take the free time we had after leaving Machu Picchu and walk around Aguas Calientes for a bit, before taking our train back.